 Our AJ Supervisors are qualified in Outdoor Recreation/Leadership, First-Aid, have a Working have Children Check and carry first aid and emergency communication equipment.

 Find us by the entrance to the underpass, near the bus shelter.

 We have designed this route to allow for easy public transport usage if required.
 Check https://transportnsw.info/ for train times.

 We recommend drinking a minimum of 2-3 litres of water per day plus carrying an extra 1-litre to cook with at night.
 1-litre of water weighs 1 kg.
 Please keep this in mind when packing.
 After the first day you should adjust this up or down depending on your water intake.

-Tap water is available once per day.
-We also anticipate creek water being available every day, but this is never certain.
-Creek water should be treated before drinking.
+Tap water is available on Day 1.
+We anticipate tank rain-water to be available on Day 2 and creek water available every day, but this is never certain.
+All water from tanks, creeks or dams needs to be treated before drinking.

 A creek crossing occurs every day, but the water level should be low enough to keep your feet dry.
 We do not anticipate high water on this hike but will keep you informed leading up to your journey and your Supervisor will make decisions on creek crossings in the field.

-Flush toilets are available at the campsite on the first night and lunch on Day 2.
-At all times toilet waste must be buried and you will need to bring a trowel for this purpose.
+Flush toilets are available on the first day, and at the campsite on the second night.
+At all other times toilet waste must be buried and you will need to bring a trowel for this purpose.

 Please click the image below to see your recommended kit list.
 Outward Bound Australia does not provide food or equipment for Adventurous Journeys, so you will need to source all items.
 We have partnered with CampList, from whom you can hire and/or purchase many of the items on the list.
 To see what is available, go to www.camplist.com.au and in the central search bar, type “Outward Bound Australia”.